Diagram-Driven Course Questions Generation: Appendix

 \subsection{C. More details on DiagramQG}

-The DiagramQG dataset is a comprehensive collection of questions covering 4 subjects, 15 courses, and 169 concepts, consisting of 19,077 unique questions and 8,372 diagrams.
-These components form 44,074 combinations of (target \& concept text constraint, diagram, question).
-This dataset aims to encourage models to generate questions that assess students' conceptual understanding by leveraging the provided target \& concept text constraints and diagrams, as shown in Figure \ref{fig:1}.
+The DiagramQG dataset is a comprehensive collection of questions covering 6 disciplines, 37 subjects, and 371 courses, consisting of 25,798 questions and 15,720 diagrams.
+This dataset aims to encourage models to generate questions that assess students' course understanding by leveraging the provided input \& course text constraints and diagrams, as shown in Figure \ref{fig:1}.
 Accomplishing this task requires two key capabilities from computational models.
 First, they must demonstrate sophisticated visual comprehension abilities.
 Second, they need comprehensive domain knowledge across multiple academic disciplines.
-Following established methodological practices in machine learning, we implemented a stratified partitioning of the dataset, allocating 70\% for training, 10\% for validation, and 20\% for testing purposes.
+Following established methodological practices in machine learning, we implemented a stratified partitioning of the dataset, allocating 70\% for training, 5\% for validation, and 25\% for testing purposes.
 The comprehensive statistical distribution across these partitions, along with the aggregate dataset metrics, is presented in Table \ref{tab:11}.
+It can be seen that some images have intersections, but this does not affect the experimental results, because its course and question, and can effectively detect overfitting, because overfitting will cause the generated questions to be inconsistent with the current requirements